-Nelson, a Republican, was the representative for Wisconsin's 11th congressional district from 1917 to 1923.
+Nelson was the representative for Wisconsin’s 11th congressional district and was a Republican.
+He served from 1917 to 1923.

 From Dec 1918 to Mar 1923, Nelson missed 171 of 764 roll call votes, which is 22.4%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.